cloudentity/oauth2c/README.md

 ## Usage

-To use oauth2c, simply run the following command and follow the prompts:
+To use `oauth2c`, simply run the following command and follow the prompts:

 ``` sh
 oauth2c [issuer url] [flags]
 ```

 You will be asked to provide the necessary information, such as the grant type, client authentication method, and any other relevant details.

 Once authenticated, you will be able to use the access token to access the OAuth2 provider's API.

+> **Note**: To make browser flows work add `http://localhost:9876/callback` as a redirect URL to your client.

 For more information on the available options and arguments for each grant type, run `oauth2c --help`.

-> **Note**: To make browser flows work add `http://localhost:9876/callback` as a redirect URL to your client.

-## Features
+## Examples

+Here are a few examples of using oauth2c with different grant types and client authentication methods:

-## Grant types
+### Grant types

-### Authorization code
+#### Authorization code

+This grant type involves a two-step process where the user first grants permission to access their data, and then the client exchanges the authorization code for an access token.
+This grant type is typically used in server-side applications.

 ``` sh
 oauth2c https://oauth2c.us.authz.cloudentity.io/oauth2c/demo \